CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 This should bring up the name of your virtual environment in brackets before your current working directory in the terminal.

-#### Dependencies
+<h4 style="text-align:left">Python Dependencies</h4>
-3. Now, we need to install the dependencies for this project.
+Now, we need to install the dependencies for this project.
 Install all of them using:
 ```bash
 (django):$ python3 -m pip install django
 (django):$ python3 -m pip install djangorestframework